 When Privacy is requested by the session originator, the Call-ID MUST NOT contain the "@" sign and hence consists of a single "word" as defined in [6] Section 25.1.
 The "word" MUST be a random identifier, and MUST be unique across all possible UAs with probability of greater than 0.999999.
 A suggested implementation is a text encoding (which does not contain an "@") of a cryptographic hash of phone number, time, a random number, and a quantity provisioned or manufactured to be unique across UAs of otherwise identical manufacture.
 The last quantity is suggested to help prevent UAs of an otherwise identical manufacture from producing identical "random" Call-IDs when presented with identical stimuli.

 6.20.9 Call-Info

-Support for the Call-Info header is OPTIONAL; however, if supported, it MUST be as specified in [6] Section 20.9.
+The Call-Info header MUST be supported as specified in [6] Section 20.9 except as noted below.